 Good Grooves Music works with a variety of clients, including persons who have experienced:

-Good Grooves Music Lessons and Therapy specializes in the treatment of children and adults with a wide range of diagnoses and/or special needs.
-With children, music therapy provides an unique variety of music experiences in an intentional and developmentally appropriate manner to effect changes in a child’s behavior and facilitate development of his/her communication, social/emotional, sensori-motor, and/or cognitive skills.
+Music therapy provides an unique variety of music experiences in an intentional and developmentally appropriate manner to effect changes in a child’s behavior and facilitate development of their communication, social, emotional, sensorimotor, and/or cognitive skills.